Here are tips from from previous trips. Heed them well and you will enjoy your sail immensely.

 Sunglasses – Yes, absolutely.
 I usually bring at least one extra pair too.

 Sunscreen – VERY important, especially on day 1.
-Ask Matt if this is true!
 The sun rays come from above, but they also bounce off the water and cook you like a reflector oven.
 Wear a light colored shirt.
 Don’t debilitate yourself with extreme sunburn or worse, sun poisoning.

 Towels – No, you don’t need multiple large beach towels.
 It’s really hot in the Bahamas, so you’ll dry off quite rapidly even without a towel.
 It’s a pain having 20 soaking wet towels all over the boat.
 I usually bring one hand towel and maybe one other small bath towel.
 That’s it.